iameo/ml-cpt/README.md

 - Choose scaler (Standardization or Normalization)
 - Download your processed dataset
 - Auto dataset split (60% - Train, 30% - Validation and 10% - Test)
+- (NEW*) SMOTE, RANDOM OVER/UNDER SAMPLER FOR IMBALANCED DATASET!
 - Algorithm selection (Catboost, Knn, RandomForest and Xgboost)
 - Detailed report on prediction
 - Save Test prediction to obtain a baseline model score on your Hackathon